Only digital pianos prefixed CLP, CVP, P, YDP – home and stage pianos.

 It is sometimes possible to improve things by moving some keys and/or hammers to different positions.
 The degree of improvement depends on how bad the problem has become.
 If a great many keys have worn to the extent of becoming bouncy and hanging low, it will not be successful.
 Warning – some “repairers” do a temporary bodge by removing affected keys and putting small pieces of card between the rear of the key and the leaf spring.
 Woo-hoo!
 Now the key returns normally again.
 Playing the key a few times results in the leaf spring cutting through the card and the key is as bad as it was before.
 Not woo-hoo after all.

-It used to be possible to buy a complete replacement keyboard assembly but unfortunately this is no longer available.
+It used to be possible to buy a complete replacement keyboard assembly but unfortunately this part is no longer available.

 Info about INSURANCE CLAIMS on Home page.